sebsheep/advanced-python/01-fundamentals/README.md

 m = print("Hello") # m is None
 ```

-## Execution flow
+## Interpretation flow

 Python is dynamically interpreted, one line being interpreted after the other
 one.

-Does the following code work?

 Look at the python files in `execution-flow/` and try to predict
-the behavior when executed.
+the behavior when executed (what is displayed, what error is raised...).

 Then execute the file with the following command: